Isellpeople/GitHubBlog/index.md

-# Learning Git and GitHub
+# Learning a bit of markdown and formatting

 - Learned how to add link redirects: